At My House Kid’s Chores Aren’t FAIR

 For one thing, I assign household chores more or less permanently.
 The reason I do that is for my convenience.
 If the trash isn’t taken out or the dishwasher isn’t emptied, I don’t want to have to go through a whole song and dance trying to figure out which kid is responsible.
 You know the whole – well it’s Tuesday so that’s normally my day, but I traded with him so technically, it’s really HIS day, blah, blah, blah.
 This Mama ain’t got time for that.

 If the trash didn’t got out, it’s Matt – 100% of the time.
 But if the dishwasher didn’t get emptied, it’s Blake – always and forever.
 Well, until he grows up and moves out.
 See how SIMPLE that is?
 No muss, no fuss, and I can get straight to the “you’re grounded” or whatever part.
+Do I get some whining about these chores aren’t fair?
+Yep, but I can live with that.
+It’s not like they get a vote on everything in life!

 But the other reason why kid’s chores aren’t fair at my house – LIFE isn’t fair!
 I am raising kids who need to be prepared for the real world.
 Does my boss care if my life is fair?
 I’ve actually got an awesome boss, so he probably does, but I’ve had PLENTY of bosses who didn’t care.
 College professors, bad neighbors, parking meter maids, and collections agents – they aren’t going to care if my little darling’s life is fair either.